Last modified by Phillip - 5 days ago

-Dr. Polanco’s research focuses on politics in the Dominican Republic, Dominican American political empowerment, women’s political representation in Latin America and the Caribbean, gender and sexuality, and LGBTIQA+ communities and asylum claim in the U.S.
+Dr. Polanco’s research focuses on politics in the Dominican Republic, Dominican American politics, women’s political representation in Latin America and the Caribbean, gender and sexuality, LGBTIQA+ communities, and asylum claims in the U.S.

 Professor Polanco was born and raised in the Dominican Republic.
-She is an immigrant New Yorker and a transnational lesbian activist who enjoys movies, painting, Yoga, Vipassana meditation, walking in Central Park, and planting medicinal and cooking herbs in her Manhattan neighborhood’s community garden.
-As a typical Dominican migrant, she frequently travels back home to connect with the soil, culture, family, and friends.
+She is an immigrant New Yorker who enjoys poetry, painting, walking in Central Park, and planting medicinal and cooking herbs in her Manhattan neighborhood’s community garden.
+As a typical Dominican migrant, she frequently travels back home to connect with the soil, culture, family, and friends, and to convey presentations in academic conferences.

 Education

-Ph.D. in Political Science and Sociology, Complutense University of Madrid
+Ph.D. cum laude in Political Science and Sociology, Complutense University of Madrid

 J.D. in Law, Pontificia Universidad Católica Madre y Maestra and Complutense University of Madrid